 Widowed Mary Fowler White was head of household in the 1850 census and she was recorded as age 56.
-Her beloved niece Mary, age 17, was now living with her, as well as a woman that I have not been able to identify named Sarah Lovings.
+Her beloved niece Mary, age 17, was now living with her, as well as a woman named Sarah Lovings.

 Mary Fowler White died in 1861.
-From the estate settlement, we are able to learn that she had lived on 20 acres of land and this land was adjacent to land owned by her niece Mary Jane Fowler Lipsey.
-Even though Mary Jane had married and moved out of her aunt’s home, she did not move far away.
+From the estate settlement, we learn that she had lived on 20 acres of land and this land was adjacent to land owned by her niece Mary Jane Fowler Lipsey.
+Even though Mary Jane had married and moved out of her aunt’s home, she had not moved far away.
 (Note that this land was also adjacent to her brother Stephen’s home.)

 Ephraim’s son Steven Fowler is also a favorite of mine.
 I like Stephen.
 He did not leave a will, but his second wife Letticia petitioned the court to have his estate settled, and through this wonderful document, we learn much about him.